 Iona McGregor Fire Protection and Rescue Service District (the "District") is an independent special district established July 5, 1975, by Laws of Florida, Chapter 75-421 as amended, under the provisions of Florida Statute 633, and as further amended by Laws of Florida, Chapter 97-340.
 The District, also, has the general and special powers prescribed by Florida Statutes Chapters 189 and 191.
 Laws of Florida, Chapter 2000-384 codified, reenacted, amended and repealed its prior enabling acts.
 The District was created for the purpose of providing fire control, protection and rescue services, for a designated area in central Lee County.
 The District is governed by an at-large elected five (5) member Board of Commissioners serving staggered four (4) year terms.
-The District had five (5) station houses and approximately 100 employees at September 30, 2017.
+The District had five (5) station houses and approximately 100 employees at September 30, 2018.

-During the year ended September 30, 2008, per the requirement of Government Accounting Standards Board Statement Number 45, "Accounting and Financial Reporting by Employers for Post-Retirement Benefits Other Than Pensions" (GASB 45), the District established a fiduciary fund to account for the net position restricted for retiree insurance benefits trust - VEBA.
+During the year ended September 30, 2008, the District established a fiduciary fund to account for the net position restricted for retiree insurance benefits trust - VEBA.